Doctor insights on:

 - What is the main difference between swine flu and sars?

-- What is the difference between the flu and pneumonia?
+- What is the difference between a lung infection and pneumonia?

-- What is the difference between tb and pneumonia?
+- What is the difference between pneumonia and pulmonary edema?

 - What is the difference between tuberculosis and pneumonia?